-Here’s what you need for one lasagne dish
+Here’s what you need for one lasagna dish

 1 pack oven ready lasagne noodles (who has time to boil them first nowadays?)